AntonAvst/vcf-ctp/README.md

 12. **Dual day/night gallery, two layers per cow** — each cow has a flat fallback vector (`gallery_embed_{day|night}` in SQLite) and up to 8 pose-conditioned vectors (`gallery_pose_{day|night}.npy`).
 The 8-slot gallery is the primary query target; the flat vector is the Level 3 fallback when all pose slots are empty.
 Modalities never cross-contaminate.
 13. **Pluggable vision feature extractor** — `vision_features/` is a self-contained package; adding a new feature means one new file in `features/` and two lines in `extractor.py`; no other files change
 14. **Pose-conditioned 8-slot gallery** — 8 slots per cow per modality = {standing, lying} × {left, right, toward, away}.
 Only high-confidence classified frames contribute to each slot.
 Cosine resolver queries exact slot first, then degrades gracefully to posture-level then flat.
 Galleries build up progressively — early sessions use flat fallback; discrimination improves automatically as slots populate.
 15. **Synthetic IDs for unresolved cows** — when a temp_id matches another temp_id cross-session but no real_id is known yet, reconcile.py mints a negative synthetic id (from `synthetic_id_counter.npy`).
-The synthetic id propagates consistently until a future kinetic match resolves it to a real AnimalId, at which point all prior timeline rows are backpropagated automatically
+The synthetic id propagates consistently until a future kinetic match resolves it to a real AnimalId, at which point all prior timeline rows are backpropagated automatically.
+16. **Drive as single source of truth** — all structured data lives on Google Drive (`thesis_google_drive:vcf_ctp_data`).
+Local disk is a write buffer only. drive_manager.py enforces this via dirty flags that block read scripts from running against stale Drive data.

 ---

 ## Storage Architecture

-### Decision: SQLite + Parquet + University OneDrive (50GB)
+### Decision: SQLite + Parquet + Google Drive

 **Database engine:** SQLite for all structured tables.
 Zero infrastructure, full SQL, pandas-native.
 **Array storage:** Parquet files (pyarrow) for embed[128], kps[19×3], kps_kconf[19] — one file pair per session.
 SQLite stores integer row pointers, never raw blobs.
-**Cloud backup:** University OneDrive (50GB) via `rclone` mount in WSL.
+**Cloud storage:** Google Drive via rclone (`thesis_google_drive` remote). drive_manager.py handles all sync.
 **Raw video:** Local disk only — not synced.
 Re-processable from source.

 ### Storage budget (per hour of video processed)